Ficool

 He swapped the suits in the cabin before strapping in.

-He could feel the seam press against his heartbeat.
+The seam pressed against his heartbeat.

 He sat down on the bench and let the restraint clack down across his chest.